 - Economic drivers such as monetary policy, yield curve, and relative GDP growth analysis. - Political drivers (which have exaggerated importance in emerging markets) such as taxation, governmental stability, and political turnover.
-In particular, changes in tax systems and regulatory rules can occur rapidly in emerging markets. - Sentiment drivers that primarily measure market expectations.
+In particular, changes in tax systems and regulatory rules can occur rapidly in emerging markets. - Sentiment drivers that primarily measure consensus thinking to identify what expectations the market is discounting.

-Often times, the analysis enables the Investment Manager to determine what categories to avoid or underweight based on relative expected risk, and therefore over-weighting the remaining categories that should have the highest relative expected return.
-The Investment Manager uses this information to determine country and economic sector weights relative to the Benchmark.
+The analysis enables the Investment Manager to determine what categories to avoid or underweight based on relative expected risk, and therefore over-weighting the remaining categories that should have the highest relative expected return.